Our complete packing list for India: Everything you need for an epic first trip.

 We find – especially travelling with kids in India – that a backpack is the best option for us.

-Our day-pack each day has a water bottle, our wallet (a small purse; not a large wallet – but more about that later) a scarf or light cardigan if needed; toilet paper and toiletries (essential for your India packing list) and it is a safe place to store a phone and camera while out and about.
+• Our day-pack each day has a water bottle, our wallet (a small purse; not a large wallet – but more about that later) a scarf or light cardigan if needed; toilet paper and toiletries (essential for your India packing list) and it is a safe place to store a phone and camera while out and about.

-And read below about our daypack packing list (which honestly hasn’t changed much in four years of fulltime travel!).
+Here is a complete updated packing list for what the kids carry in their day-packs.
+And read below about our daypack packing list (which honestly hasn’t changed much in five years of full-time travel!).

-About your Main Bag (your check-in bag or main bag to pack everything you need for India).
+About your ‘MAIN BAG’ – your check-in bag or main bag to pack everything you need for India

 Yup; two (large) backpacks.